fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Refresh Token
 ^^^^^^^^^^^^^

-A *DPoP-bound Refresh Token* is provided by the PID/(Q)EAA Token endpoint as a result of a successful token request.
+A *DPoP-bound Refresh Token* is provided by the Credential Issuer Token endpoint as a result of a successful token request.
 The Refresh Token is encoded in JWT format, according to [:rfc:`7519`].
 The Refresh Token MUST have at least the following mandatory claims and it MUST be bound to the public key that is provided by the DPoP proof.
 This binding can be accomplished based on the methodology defined in Section 6 of (:rfc:`9449`).

 The **DPoP JWT** MUST contain the following JOSE header parameters and claims.